UMMS-Biocore/server/docs/source/installation.rst

 If you want to build the images yourself, that is possible.
 The `afirth/ga4gh_server_apache repo <https://registry.hub.docker.com/u/afirth/ga4gh_server_apache/>`_ builds automatically on new commits, so this is only needed if you want to modify the Dockerfiles, or build from a different source.

+The prod and demo builds are based off of `mod_wsgi-docker <https://github.com/GrahamDumpleton/mod_wsgi-docker>`_, a project from the author of mod_wsgi.
+Please reference the Dockerfiles and documentation for that project during development on these builds.

+**Examples**

 Build the code at server/ and run for production, serving a dataset on local host located at ``/my/dataset``

 .. code-block:: bash